∞ STAGE TWO ∞

 “The best thing we had going was trust,” I sugared up some coffee, tuned out J-7, as the waitress spread around her tray.
 “Whew, talk about total destruction…”

 “I’ll tell you destruction.”
-Having knife cut our pancakes, Moon nervously buttered our toast—ever making busy work for her tiny, unpolished hands.
-“Destruction is you staying out there and fooling around with that little…slut!”
+Having knife cut our pancakes, Moon nervously buttered our toast—ever making motherly busy work for her tiny, nail-bitten hands.
+“Destruction is you staying out there and messing around with that conniving little…”

 “You don’t even know, Moon.
 It wasn’t that way, at all.”
 I knifed into the Log Cabin-drenched stack, mixing in the yokes.

 “Then why didn’t you come clean with me to start with?”
 She delivered her egg unto my plate, nibbling at her cakes.
 “Why’d you scream for the life raft in Golden Gate Park?
 Because you knew you’d be chopped liver out there by now, that’s why.
-Tsk, you had two beautiful women fighting over you, haven’t you done enough damage already?!”
+Tsk, you had two beautiful sisterly women blowing up over you, haven’t you done enough damage already?!”

 “You finished?
-Let’s get outta here, okay,” I downed my coffee, hitting the head before while she settled up, realizing I hadn’t thought of things quite that way.
-As we scrap fed and walked Seamus and Pags out in the parking lot, I took one last long breath of mountain air.
-“Sure about this, I mean, we could turn around and…”
+Let’s get outta here, okay,” I downed my coffee, hitting the head while she settled up, realizing I hadn’t thought of things quite that way.
+As we doggy bagged, walked Seamus and Kibbled Pags out in the parking lot, I took one last long breath of mountain air.
+“Sure about this, Moon?
+I mean, we could turn around and…”

 “We’re going back to Chicago, Kenny.
 It’s not a pretty picture, but at least we’ll face it together.
-Sometimes you have to go back before you can go forward.”
+Maybe sometimes you have to go back before you can go forward again.”

 At first, the more she drew me eastward, the more I had resolved to passively resist—to where she became less an arrowhead than a target, I less a faithful drover than a looming roadblock.
 But stuff the defiance and dissonance, this road isolation was a tonic somehow, the eastbound interstate proving reliably straight and true.
 It gave me a buffer, the squareback a cocoon—time for calmer reflection and gradual pause, timeless suspension, a highway trance broken only by Moon’s periodic honking and Seamus’ bursts of barking after grazing livestock, herds of gophers and prairie dogs.